ali-a8s/mongard_django/README.md

   - user registration, login (with username or email) and logout
   - user profile
   - customizing admin
-  - show title of todos in home page with link to detail page
+  - show title of posts in home page with link to detail page
   - create, update and delete posts